-Sounds of Cyprus is a Cypriot orchestra co-founded by Elena Chris and Peter Douskalis in New York City.
+Sounds of Cyprus is a Cypriot orchestra co-founded by Peter Douskalis and Elena Chris in New York City.
 The group performs the traditional music of Cyprus in varying orchestrations and styles that both consciously honor the time period of composition and period instruments as well as perform with a modern approach.
-Elena Chris, vocalist, front person, and Creative Director of the group, sings the traditional songs in the Cypriot dialect of Greek, as well as in Turkish for songs that contain lyrics in both languages.
-Peter Douskalis, Music Director, plays the laouto, oud, mandolin, and guitar in the group, switching between the proper instrument as needed for the authentic and modern orchestration of the pieces.
+Elena Chris, vocalist and Artistic/Creative Director of the group, sings the traditional songs in the Cypriot dialect of Greek, as well as in Turkish for songs that contain lyrics in both languages.
+Peter Douskalis, Project & Music Director, plays the laouto, oud, mandolin, and guitar in the group, switching between the proper instrument as needed for the authentic and modern orchestration of the pieces.
 Other instruments of the group are violin/viola (Alex Tasopoulos), contrabass (Erikos Vlesmas), pithkiavli and ney (Stavros Papadopoulos), and percussion (Mark Katsaounis).

 Elena Christou was born and raised in Cyprus!
 From an early age she showed her love for music by starting piano and vocal lessons.
 She has appeared on Cypriot Television shows such as the Traditional Night on RIK and has collaborated with several renowned artists in the field of music!

 Alex Tasopoulos began playing violin at a young age, and with the support of his family, he has had the honor of studying violin and viola with distinguished professors of The Juilliard School, McGill University, Brooklyn College, and the Mannes School of Music.
 He is the Orchestra Director at Brooklyn Technical High School and Adjunct Professor of string instrument pedagogy at Queens College.
 He enjoys bringing new life to historic melodies, and sharing the beautiful and unique music of Cyprus with enthusiastic audiences.